|

 Disclaimer: Please note that this information does not constitute legal advice.
 The reader should evaluate all information in regard to his or her own circumstances and determine independently whether this information is accurate and applicable.

 Note: Kindergarten attendance is not mandatory in California.
-A child must enter into the first grade in September if his or her sixth birthday falls on or before December 2nd of the same year.
+In 2013, a child must enter into the first grade in September if his or her sixth birthday falls on or before October 1st.
+In 2014, and every year thereafter, a child must enter into the first grade in September if his or her sixth birthday falls on or before September 1st.
 If your child is of school age, the following information is pertinent.

 1. Private Instruction by a Teacher or Tutor